splunk/eventgen/docs/REFERENCE.md

       a single thread or a limited number of threads outputting data, for instance if you're outputting to a file or to stdout/modular input.
     * Default value depends on the output plugin being used.

+disableLoggingQueue = true | false
+    * Disable the logging queue for process mode
+    * In process mode, logs in each process will be collected via a logging queue
+    * Default is false which will enable the logging queue

 #############################
 ## OUTPUT RELATED SETTINGS ##